PavanRangani/docs/docs/prd/tasks/task-instance.md

 ### Entity
 It's a mandatory field.
-Any Legal entity of the above selected Family.
+Shows all entities of the family which is household or having Service team assigned.
 Entities are sorted on entity type in order of -Joint, Individual, Partnership, Trusts, Foundation, Estate.
 Each entity type is alphabetically sorted.

 ### Section